akeszei/em_toolkit/Workstation_setup.md

   Error generating file
 ...
 ```
-In our case we succeeded by installing older versions and swapping the symlink at `/usr/bin` for the older version:
+In our case we succeeded by swapping to gcc-10 and g++-10 using `update-alternatives --config` options.
+See above notes in a previous step.
+Alternatively manually install older versions and swapping the symlink at `/usr/bin` temporarily:
 ```sh
   $ sudo apt install gcc-10 g++-10
   ## Update the softlinks to point to them, i.e.
   ## /usr/bin/gcc -> /usr/bin/gcc-10
   ## /usr/bin/g++ -> /usr/bin/g++-10
 ```
+### Toubleshooting unfound CUDA library
 In another case we had compilation errors related to unfound CUDA library `nvToolsExt.h`, due to a change in how the latest toolkit packages the libraries using the package manager installation method.
 This could be solved by locating the library and updating the path in the source code for the offending file, e.g.: